virt-lightning/virt-lightning/README.md

 ![Logo](https://github.com/virt-lightning/virt-lightning/raw/master/logo/logo_no_text.png)

 You want to spawn local VM quickly..
 Like... really quickly.
-You want them to be as generical as possible.
+You want them to be as generic as possible.
 Actually you would like to reuse some existing cloud images!

 This is the right tool for you.